Gro0mp/InteractiveVirtualAssistant/README.md

 ---

 **Important**: This application requires both Docker containers (frontend and backend) to be running simultaneously for full functionality.
 The frontend alone will not work without the backend WebSocket server.
-If you just want to see the model functionality, the backend is not necessary.
+If you just want to see the model functionality, the backend is not necessary and you can check out the model on dwong.net/chatbot-test.